 We are in an era today when customers are more brand-savvy and mobile-ready than ever.
-If retailers want their customers to buy from them directly this Black Friday and Cyber Monday, instead of buying cheaper versions of their offerings from another vendor’s online marketplace, then they must offer a 1:1 integrated retail customer experience.
+If retailers want their customers to buy from them directly this Black Friday, instead of buying cheaper versions of their offerings from another vendor’s online marketplace, then they must offer a 1:1 integrated retail customer experience.

 Sixty-four percent of sales during last year’s Black Friday and Cyber Monday were attributed to mobile.
-Mobile shopping also overtook desktop for the first time, and will likely dominate the holiday shopping experience again this year.
+Mobile shopping continues to outperform desktop, and will dominate the holiday shopping experience again this year.

 Smartphones were solidified as the de facto device for mobile shoppers, with tablets trailing behind.
 But those aren’t the only mobile devices shoppers will be active on this year—kiosks, gaming consoles and TV apps are all amplifying their digital presence.
 High-quality images that load quickly, content that refreshes seamlessly and relevant offers are must-haves for mobile shoppers.